Milestone Bank logo

 The company differentiates itself through multi-decade experience (over 30 years serving business owners), established partnerships with resellers, distributors, and manufacturers, and industry-specific equipment financing solutions.
 They emphasize cash conservation through leasing rather than purchasing and provide dedicated SBA lending experts to guide loan selection between 504 (real estate) and 7(a) (business expansion) products.

-However, Milestone Bank's profile shows limited transparency around pricing, interest rates, approval requirements, and processing timelines beyond "same-day approval" and "next-day funding" claims.
+However, Milestone Bank's profile shows limited transparency around pricing, interest rates, approval requirements, and processing timelines beyond "provider-stated same-day approval timing" and "provider-stated next-day funding timing" claims.
 The website lacks specific case studies, customer testimonials, or detailed qualification criteria.
 For equipment financing, minimum loan amounts ($350,000) exclude many small businesses, and no information is provided about personal credit requirements, debt-to-income ratios, or industry-specific restrictions.

 Services & Features